Multi-Flow Transmission in Wireless Interference Networks: A Convergent Graph Learning Approach: Performance Analysis

 \subsection{Numerical Analysis}

 We now provide numerical examples to illustrate the performance of the proposed DIAMOND algorithm in various wireless interference network environments.

+In our simulations, all $V$ network nodes were randomly deployed within an $A \times A$-sized square area, were $A$ was set to $1000$m.
+In a random topology, $E$ links were generated randomly to ensure that the graph forms a single connected component.
+The flow demands (source, destination, and packet load) were also randomly generated.
+For NFSNET and GEANT2, the link connectivity was not randomized in order to maintain the structure of the graph.

+The GRRL agent was initially trained on a small-scale problem with parameters: $N=20, V=10, E=20$, and subsequently fine-tuned on a larger-scale setting with parameters: $N=30, V=20, E=30$.
+To highlight the generalization capabilities of the GNN and the adaptive NB3R algorithm, all testing results were obtained from different unseen problem settings, demonstrating the generalization ability of our method to new topologies and varying flow demand.

 We compared the following algorithms: (i) \emph{Random Baseline (RB)}: The random baseline is a heuristic method that chooses the best path allocation out of $100$ independent trails of random choices from the action set.
 A random baseline is commonly used in machine learning research to evaluate the ability of a learning algorithm to learn good strategies and perform better than exhaustive search over a limited number of trials. (ii) \emph{Open Shortest Path First (OSPF)} \cite{OSPF}: The OSPF protocol (and its variants) is widely used for routing data and is implemented in many real-world systems.
-OSPF uses Dijkstra algorithm to compute and transmit data through the shortest path. (iii) DQN+GNN \cite{DRL+GNN}: The recently suggested DQN+GNN algorithm uses a DRL algorithm, based on the well-known offline-RL DQN \cite{mnih2015human} algorithm.
+OSPF uses Dijkstra algorithm to compute and transmit data through the shortest path. (iii) DQN+GNN \cite{DRL+GNN}: The recently suggested DQN+GNN algorithm uses a DRL algorithm, based on the well-known offline-RL DQN \cite{mnih2015human} algorithm. (iv) \emph{Delay-and Interference-Aware Routing (DIAR)} \cite{Chai2020DIAR}: In a recently suggested DIAR algorithm, a centralized unit selects routes for all flows.
+DIAR aims to select routes with minimal end-to-end delay for multiple concurrent data flows.
+It employs an improved genetic algorithm (GA) to balance the network load and minimize delay. (v) \emph{Interference Aware Cooperative Routing (IACR)} \cite{Waqas2022IACR}: IACR was introduced recently as a distributed routing method for 5G networks.
+It selects routes for flow demands based on a weighted sum of created and received interference in the network.
 In the implementation of all algorithms, we used the same knowledge of the wireless network state and interference map to optimize the objective and compute the selected paths.
+We used a bandwidth of $20$Mhz for all links.
 For each simulation experiment, we averaged the results over $10$ random independent settings, i.e., flow demands and link capacities.